Yan-jobe1/Cybersecurity-Project-Portfolio/README.md

 A Journey into Secure, Intelligent Systems

-Welcome to my cybersecurity portfolio — a curated collection of hands-on projects that demonstrate my skills in security, automation, and secure development practices.
+Welcome to my cybersecurity portfolio — a curated collection of hands-on projects that demonstrate my skills in security, automation, AI-integration, and secure development practices.

 This repository is designed to showcase practical implementations, with each project living in its own folder and branch for easy navigation.